 Tiny, intricate spirit houses spin in the wind as they hang in front of homes and offices.
 Every business features an elaborate altar within sight of its front door, fresh food and abundant tea provided daily as offerings meant to ensure protection and luck.
 Temple spires peak out amidst urban skylines and rural rice paddies alike.

-Evidence of Buddhism infiltrates nearly every aspect of Cambodian society, but for many people, religion is less about rituals and more about superstition and following tradition, said Sokhem*, one of the teachers at OM Mercy Teams International (MTI).
+Evidence of Buddhism infiltrates nearly every aspect of Cambodian society, but for many people, religion is less about rituals and more about superstition and following tradition, said Sokhem*, a teacher at a non-profit school.

 When it comes to Christianity, Cambodians are likely to whisper in Khmer about the foreigners’ religion.
 “I know how they make fun of God,” Sokhem said, “but I don’t mind because I was like them, too.”